Essenceia/essenceia.github.io/content/about/index.md

 Professionally, I have a Masters in Electrical and Computer Engineering, have previously worked as a CPU designer at ARM and an FPGA engineer at Optiver.

-Lately I've gotten very interested in financial trading accelerators, and as such, most of my free time is currently spent building a high frequency trading accelerator from scratch.

 In this blog, I document my most recent projects, in the hopes to help others in their own endeavors.